Hassan Wasswa

-Hassan Mawanda Wasswa (born 14 February 1988) is a Ugandan professional footballer who plays for Saudi Arabian club Jeddah and the Uganda national team.
+Hassan Mawanda Wasswa (born 14 February 1988) is a Ugandan former professional footballer who played as a defensive midfielder.
+He made 75 appearances the Uganda national team.

 Club career

 On 4 January 2017, Wasswa moved to Lebanese Premier League club Nejmeh.
 However, due to injury problems, he did not feature for the club.
 In August 2019, Wasswa joined Saudi Arabian club Jeddah Club.

+International career

+Wasswa retired from international football in April 2021 after 13 years with the Uganda national team.
+He made with 75 appearances for the Uganda Cranes.

+Style of play

+Mostly a defensive midfielder, Wasswa was also deployed at centre-back.

+After retirement

+On 25 February 2024, Wasswa featured in Kiwanuka Sulaiman's friendly featuring Uganda national team ex-internationals and the Nakifuma Select FC which was played at Kikube Playground in Nakifuma alongside other players including captain Tony Mawejje.
+In the game he scored a brace as the Uganda side won 3–1 with another goal coming from Hassan Mubiru.
+Abbey Oketcho scored a consolation for the home team.